 One of the oldest imperial capital cities in China, many of Luoyang’s cultural sites date back beyond the Song Dynasty.
 This three day Luoyang tour takes in all the sights of the area, including the incredible Longmen Grottos, which feature nearly 100,000 stone renderings of Buddha across more than 2,000 caves.
 What makes this tour special: The tour includes a kung fu lesson at the...

 This complete north China tour takes in some major historic areas.
 While the whole tour can be customized, we give you an outline of our recommended activities in Beijing, then the UNESCO World Heritage walled city of Pingyao, followed by the walled city of Xi'an and its Terracotta Warriors, and finally the Kungfu temple and huge rock carvings in Luoyang.
 We can adjust the hotels to your...

 Luoyang → Beijing → Pingyao → Xi'an → Luoyang → Beijing

 This tour features a wide variety of activities to keep you busy every day!
-Your journey begins when you step on the bullet train in Beijing.
-You’ll take part in a kung fu class, make noodles from scratch, do tai chi on Xi'an’s ancient city walls and make pottery at a museum.
-You’ll also learn a lot about Chinese history from exploring temples, grottoes and tombs!
-The...
+Your journey begins when you step on the bullet train to Luoyang in Beijing.
+After spending a few nights in the ancient imperial capital of Luoyang, you'll hop on another bullet train to Xi'an, home of the Terracotta Warriors.
+You’ll also learn a lot about Chinese history from exploring temples,...

 Beijing → Luoyang → Xi'an